jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 indicated that the head unit could be jailbroken to accept unofficial files and modifications, enabling the user to browse folders, install apps, play videos while driving, and even tamper with the navigation system.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 98
 Forums
-In the deep and dark web, there are automotive\-related forums dealing with sharing or selling automotive software, chip and engine tuning, infotainment cracking, reverse engineering, key\-fob modifications, immobilizer hacking, and automotive softwarealthough general hacking forums also contain automotive\-related hacks.
+In the deep and dark web, there are automotive\-related forums dealing with sharing or selling automotive software, chip and engine tuning, infotainment cracking, reverse engineering, key\-fob modifications, immobilizer hacking, and automotive software—although general hacking forums also contain automotive\-related hacks.
 In these forums, information, insights, hacks, and software manipulations are constantly traded.
 Tuning ECUs is a common topic of discussion, along